“Shocks and Shifts in Global Finance: Implications for Asia”

 These changes come at a time when the major emerging market economies face economic tensions on many fronts.
 Even China is now facing slower growth, rising debt levels, a falling currency, and capital outflows.
 Is China’s economy headed for a meltdown or can it continue to outgrow its problems?
 Can India maintain sizzling growth, its banknote demonetization initiative notwithstanding?

-Finally, this lecture will cover the short-term and medium-term prospects for emerging markets, with a focus on the Chinese and Indian economies.
+This lecture covered the short-term and medium-term prospects for emerging markets, with a focus on the Chinese and Indian economies.
 It will lay out an actionable reform agenda for both Asian economic giants to maintain good growth.
-The future of the Renminbi, both in terms of its value and its role as an international currency, will also be discussed.
+The future of the Renminbi, both in terms of its value and its role as an international currency, was also be discussed.

 About the Speaker